 - Corneal Abrasion

-Wearing your contact lenses overnight or taking a nap with them can cause corneal abrasions or scratches on your cornea.
+Wearing your contact lenses night long or taking a nap with them will cause corneal abrasions or scratches on your cornea.
 As you can imagine, the condition is painful.
-This happens because the contact lenses deny the corneas hydration and oxygen.
+This happens as a result of the contact lenses deny the corneas hydration and oxygen.

 - Blurred vision.

-Another offshoot of contact lens overuse is blurred vision.
-Instead of helping you see better, your contacts can impair your vision if you use it longer than you should.
-This is caused by damage to your corneas and is often accompanied by sensitivity to bright lights.
+Another effect of contact lens overuse is blurred vision.
+Instead of aiding your vision, your contacts can impair your vision if you use it longer than required.
+This is caused by injury to your corneas and is usually accompanied by sensitivity to bright lights.

 - Red Eye or Conjunctivitis

-This is one of the clearest indication of damage to the eyes.
-Factors like crying, irritation, light infections (such as conjunctivitis), and lack of sleep naturally lead to reddish eyes, but the condition is temporary and heals between minutes and days.
-Red-eyes caused by contact lens overuse indicate a much more severe condition and should not be taken lightly.
+This is one amongst the clearest indication of injury to the eyes.
+Factors such as crying, irritation, conjunctivitis, and lack of sleep naturally lead to reddish eyes, but the condition is temporary and heals between minutes and days.
+Red-eyes caused by contact lens overuse indicate a much more severe condition and may not be taken lightly.

 - Dry Eyes And Eye Pain